radiant-rstats/docker/README.md

 * For detailed install instructions on Windows (Intel) see [install/rsm-msba-windows.md](install/rsm-msba-windows.md)
 * For detailed install instructions on Windows (ARM) see [install/rsm-msba-windows-arm.md](install/rsm-msba-windows-arm.md)
-* For detailed install instructions on macOS (M1, M2, or M3) see [install/rsm-msba-macos-m1.md](install/rsm-msba-macos-m1.md)
+* For detailed install instructions on macOS (M1, M2, M3, etc.) see [install/rsm-msba-macos-arm.md](install/rsm-msba-macos-arm.md)
 * For detailed install instructions on macOS (Intel) see [install/rsm-msba-macos.md](install/rsm-msba-macos.md)
 * For detailed install instructions on Linux see [install/rsm-msba-linux.md](install/rsm-msba-linux.md)
 * For detailed install instructions on ChromeOS see [install/rsm-msba-chromeos.md](install/rsm-msba-chromeos.md)

 ## rsm-msba-arm and rsm-msba-intel

-`rsm-msba-arm` is built for M1, ARM based macOS computers. `rsm-msba-intel` is built for AMD based computers and includes Rstudio Server.
-To build a new image based on `rsm-jupter-rs` add the following at the top of your Dockerfile
+`rsm-msba-arm` is built for M1, M2, etc., ARM based macOS computers. `rsm-msba-intel` is built for AMD based computers and includes Rstudio Server.
+To build a new image based on `rsm-msba_intel` add the following at the top of your Dockerfile

 ```
 FROM vnijs/rsm-msba-intel:latest